Restorative Justice

 What is Restorative Justice?

-Restorative Justice (RJ) is an approach that uses support from family members and the community to discuss what happened between a juvenile who committed an offense and harmed someone, the victim, family, and/or community, to create steps towards repairing the harm that occurred.
-A goal of RJ is to improve community involvement and reduce juvenile crime by improving neighborhoods and strengthening bonds between community members.
+Restorative Justice (RJ) is an approach that uses support from family members and the community to discuss what happened between the juvenile offender, the victim, family, and/or community, to create steps towards repairing the harm that occurred.
+Another goal of RJ is to improve community involvement and prevent juvenile crime by improving neighborhoods and strengthening bonds between community members.

-RJ practices help a youth understand the impact of their behavior and accept responsibility for their actions.
+RJ practices help the juvenile offender understand the impact of their behavior and accept responsibility for their actions.
 Family and community members can help the youth express remorse, take action to repair damage, and help the youth in becoming a valued member of the community.
 To learn more about restorative justice check out the 2018 National Center for State Courts' publication.

-Nebraska Juvenile Resotrative Justice & Family Intervention Initiative
+Nebraska Juvenile Restorative Justice & Family Intervention Initiative

 In 2021, the Administrative Office of Courts and Probation (AOCP) was awarded a grant by the Office of Junenile Justice and Delinquency Prevention that focuses and youth RJ.
 For more infomation on this federal grant, including goals, processes, family engagement, how RJ is victim centered, outcomes, research and evaluation, service providers, and how to refer a case, is available in the Nebraska Juvenile RJ & Family Intervention brochure.